Extracting a Knowledge Base of COVID-19 Events from Social Media: Acknowledgements

-This material is based in part on research sponsored by the NSF (IIS-1845670), ODNI and IARPA via the BETTER program (2019-19051600004) DARPA via the ARO (W911NF-17-C-0095) in addition to an Amazon Research Award.
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of NSF, ODNI, ARO, IARPA, DARPA or the U.S. Government.
+We would like to thank the anonymous reviewers for their valuable suggestions.
+This material is based in part on research sponsored by the NSF (IIS-1845670) and IARPA via the BETTER program (2019-19051600004), DARPA via the ARO (W911NF-17-C-0095) in addition to an Amazon Research Award.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of IARPA, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for government purposes notwithstanding any copyright annotation therein.